tangb/remotedev/README.md

 ```

 ### Configuration
-By default pyremotedev service will load your first profile and start with execution env behavior, but you can override this behavior specifying the profile to launch on /etc/default/remotedev.conf.
+By default remotedev service will load your first profile and start with execution env behavior, but you can override this behavior specifying the profile to launch on /etc/default/remotedev.conf.